robert-v/ProcessSpy-docs/src/content/docs/guides/user-filters.md

 3. Enter a name for the filter.
 4. Define the filter in JS editor (see [JavaScript filters](/reference/js-filters/) for more information).
    Built-in expression checker notifies you of any syntax errors in the filter code.
+5. (Optional) Set default values for Menu Bar secondary value, inline value and sort metric.
+These values will be applied when the filter is selected in the menu bar popover.
-5. Click "Save" to create the filter.
+6. Click "Save" to create the filter.

 The new filter will appear in the user filters section.